-Scott Guidry is Assistant Professor of High Brass and Director of Bands at Bemidji State University.
+Scott Guidry is Associate Professor of Instrumental Music and Director of Bands at Bemidji State University.
 He holds a Bachelor of Music Education degree from Loyola University in New Orleans, Louisiana, and a Master of Arts degree in Instrumental Conducting from George Mason University in Fairfax, Virginia.
 His primary conducting teachers include Dr. Joseph Hebert and Prof. Anthony Maiello.

 Professor Guidry conducts the BSU Wind Ensemble, Jazz Band, and Symphonic Band.
 He teaches Trumpet and Horn, Basic and Instrumental Conducting, Instrumental Studies, Instrumental Arranging, Topics in Symphonic Literature, and supervises instrumental student teachers.
 He hosts an annual high school honor band, jazz festival, and conducts the BSU spring opera.
-He is Minnesota state chair of the College Band Directors National Association, and teaches trumpet regularly at the International Music Camp, where he is a member of the International Brass Quintet.
+He is the past Minnesota state chair of the College Band Directors National Association, and teaches trumpet each summer at the International Music Camp, where he is a member of the International Brass Quintet.

 Prior to joining the BSU faculty, he served a 20-year Air Force career, and was most recently the Director of Operations for The United States Air Force Band in Washington, D.C.
 Additionally, he was the officer in charge of the Ceremonial Brass and Airmen of Note.
 Before joining the Air Force, he was Director of Bands at Carencro High School and Lafayette High School in Louisiana, earning numerous superior ratings at the district and state levels.
 Additionally, he was co-conductor of the Lafayette Concert Band and named Director Emeritus in 1993.